njbsanchez/linked_lists/README.md

 <p> Space Complexity O(n)</p>
 <p> Resource/Tutorial: Leetcode </p>

+1) assign "current" variable to head
-1) base case: if head or head.next does not exist, return head
+2) base case: if current or current.next does not exist, return current
+3) assign hold to current.next
+4) recursion - assign "new_head" to self.recurseReverseList(hold)
+    - this puts nodes into an imaginary "stack", which then returns the last node and assigns it to "new_head" variable
+    - new_head is returned (last node), next node in "stack" is assigned to new_head.next
+    - new_head is returned (the last node), the next node in "stack" is assigned to new_head.next.next and so one until "stack" is cleared.
+    - new_head is finally returned, closing out totality of method.

 <a name="misc"></a>
 ## Misc Notes